• Birds

 Finches and Dunnocks

 Should be left alone and observed from a distance.
-The parents should visit them at least every hour or so.
-They should only be brought in if orphaned or abandoned with no parental contact for 3-4 hours or if in imminent danger from a cat.
+The parents should visit them every hour or so.
+They should only be brought in if orphaned or abandoned with no parental contact for 3-4 hours.

 Small & Speckled

 Robins separate their young, park them under bushes and feed them regularly.
-If there is no danger from cats, leave them alone and observe from a distance, to make sure the parents are still around.
+Leave them alone and observe from a distance, to make sure the parents are still around.
 It may take some time to see if all is well, as the youngsters are well camouflaged.

 Blue Tits & Great-tits